 Because of the pandemic, many students sought funding for basic needs such as groceries.

 Valeria Aguilar, a sophomore at URI majoring in medical laboratory science, is living at home in Providence this year and all of her classes except one are remote.
-She learned about the Onward We Learn’s emergency fund through an email from her college success coach.
+She learned about the College Crusade’s emergency fund through an email from her college success coach.

 “This helped me and my family because during the time there was a lot of uncertainty and my dad was the only one working, so it helped us be able to pay for groceries and still have money for bills,” she said.
 “I am super grateful to know that there are people helping others when needed.
 Funds are so crucial for students because it can help relieve stress and worries about financial problems in order to just stay focused on school.”